Westwood Community High School: Musical Theatre and Dramatic Arts

 Westwood Cheepiyak Theatre Company provides well-developed Theatre and Musical Theatre programs.
 Each year a large scale production is held, with a technical, musical and performing cast composed of students.
 The school usually rotates dramatic productions and musical theatre each year, offering students a variety in styles, genres and types of script work to present.
 In addition, original dramaturge plays have been created and performed.
 The Musical Theatre component is a credited program for Westwood students, along with Technical theatre and stage management.

-WIT -Westwood Improv Team

-Westwood has also made a name for itself through their Improv team, WIT (Westwood Improv Team).
-WIT has participated in provincial & national festivals - most notably at the Canadian Improv Games tournaments.
-The team has won awards at all levels, and former members have gone on to impressive careers as performing artists, directors, designers and technicians.

-WIT has had a successful legacy of coming in the top five provincial teams since their early days in the 90's.
-In 1997, WIT was the first team outside of Ontario to place first and win a gold medal at National Competition.WIT has won Three medals at National Competition in Ottawa.
-The team practice twice weekly and perform once a week during student lunch breaks.
-Additionally, WIT can often be seen at community events, fundraisers and activities.

-One Act Plays and Touring Shows
+Computer Science -STEM

+Mr. Said El Mejdani made headlines when his Westwood high school students scored the highest marks, 90/90, on a computing and coding competition at the University of Waterloo in Canada.
+The students attributed their success to their teacher Mr. Said’s effective teaching methods.
+The school partners with the University of British Columbia and Keyano College.
+Mr. Said has won numerous awards including the Prime Minister of Canada’s Excellence in Teaching.